xhailey/big-data-processing-toolbox/README.md

     helm install ui-app helm/ui-app

 The UI app deploymen takes awhile.
-Grab a coffee and come back to check the UI app ：）.
+Grab a coffee and come back to check the UI app.	&#128512;

 ## Nevigate to the UI app